-Earning a bachelor's degree equates to four years of school and an investment of at least $40,000.
-While new jobs increasingly require a bachelor's degree, certificate programs can equip students with career skills on a tighter timeline — and for a lot less money.
+Earning a bachelor's degree equates to four years of school and an investment that often surpasses $40,000.
+While many jobs require a bachelor's degree, certificate programs can equip students with career skills on a tighter timeline — and for a lot less money.

 Many certificates can be completed in just six months to a year.
 For most of these programs, tuition ranges from under $1,000 to $5,000.
 For out-of-state and graduate students, the cost of a certificate usually falls in the $15,000-$20,000 range.